janaki2815/to-do-list/README.md

-this is the to do list web app for reminding the tasks
+This is the to do list web app for reminding the tasks Easy to use